BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 Proving a mathematical statement does not start with the proof itself.
 This point is important!
 Scientists choose what they want to prove and what they think is essential.
-This choice can not be reduced to an *objective, rational*; it is a *subjective evaluation of values and meaning*.
+This choice can not be reduced to an *objective, rational*; it is a *subjective evaluation of values and symbols of meaning*.
 But to this day, machines can not infuse symbols with meaning.
 They work on a purely syntactical level.